al3xandr3/al3xandr3.github.io/_posts/2020-08-06-Precision-and-Recall.md

 ---
-layout: post

 title: Precision, Recall and the Fbeta-measure
 category: data
 tags:
   - data
-intro: "Precision, Recall and the Fbeta-measure"
+excerpt: "Precision, Recall and the Fbeta-measure"
 ---

 Intuition of model evaluation measures: Precision, Recall and the Fbeta-measure.